posit-dev/positron/extensions/positron-python/.github/ISSUE_TEMPLATE/1_ds_bug_report.md

 -   **OS:** Windows | Mac | Linux (distro):
 -   **Virtual environment:** conda | venv | virtualenv | N/A | ...

-## Developer Tools Console Output
+## Python Output

 <!-----------------------------------------------------------------------------------------------
-Copy/paste the output in the "Console" tab in the "Developer Tools" panel (Help > Toggle Developer Tools).
-For better details, run the "Enable source map support for extension debugging" command in VS Code at least once beforehand.
+Please set this setting: ```"python.logging.logLevel": "debug"``` Then restart VS code, reproduce your problem, and copy the output of the 'Python' output tab into this issue.
 ------------------------------------------------------------------------------------------------->

 Microsoft Data Science for VS Code Engineering Team: @rchiodo, @IanMatthewHuff, @DavidKutu, @DonJayamanne, @greazer, @joyceerhl